ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 The platform manisfest is structure of bit-fields (20 Bytes min.)
 holding:

--   the list of services delivered through CMSIS-Stream and its APIs, in two categories : the DSP/ML services and the Application services.
+-   **1.1.1 the list of services** delivered through CMSIS-Stream and its APIs, in two categories : the DSP/ML services and the Application services.
 This allows SWC delivered in binary to use libraries without incorporating them in the code.
 One example of use-case is to let a code written for the architecture ARMv7-M to run on ARM-v8.2-M with acceleration.

     -   DSP/ML services : abstraction to a short-list of kernels from CMSIS-DSP (filtering, spectral analysis, linear algebra)